-by Brianna Cusanno, graduate student, University of South Florida
+Written by Brianna Cusanno, graduate student at University of South Florida & alumna of the Institute for Public Health Summer Research Program

 When I entered the Institute for Public Health Summer Research Program – Public and Global Health Track in June 2015, I was a college junior with little interest research as a career.
 Four years later, I’ve become a National Science Foundation Graduate Research Fellow, have nearly completed my master’s, and am preparing to begin my PhD this fall.